TheSilvered/nest/README.md

 To install Nest on Linux you will need to [compile it from source](#on-linux).

-After that, enter the `build` directory and run `update_files.sh`.
+After that, run `build/linux/update_files.sh`.
 If everything succedes, you can run `linux_install.sh` to copy all the files in their locations, if you need to install the 32-bit version add `x86` as the only argument when running the script.

 ## Plugins